-At any time after accepting the award, if the recipient learns that it or any of its principals falls under one or more of the criteria listed at 2 CFR 180.335, the recipient must provide immediate written notice to NASA in accordance with 2 CFR 180.350.
+At any time after accepting the award, if the recipient learns that it or any of its principalsfalls under one or more of the criteria listed at 2 CFR 180.335, the recipient must provide immediate written notice to NASA in accordance with 2 CFR 180.350.

-Additional Reporting Requirements
+15.6.8 Additional Reporting Requirements

-NASA recipients must conform to all reporting requirements outlined in the Required Publications and Reports section of the GCAM, currently Appendix F.
+NASA recipients must conform to all reporting requirements outlined in the Required Publications and Reports section of the GCAM.